edwardjing1998/aws-spring-boot-api/README.md

   const pushUp = (rows) => {
     if (typeof onDataChange !== 'function') return;
     const nextOptions = rows.map(rowToOption);
-    // Note: This logic might need review if you are only pushing up ONE page of data
-    // to a parent that expects ALL data.
-For now, preserving behavior for the visible page. onDataChange({ ...(selectedGroupRow ?? {}), reportOptions: nextOptions });
+    onDataChange({ ...(selectedGroupRow ?? {}), reportOptions: nextOptions });
   };
   // ===================================================================